avine/formation-angular-base/doc/workbook/public/12_forms.md

   - All fields are required
   - Credit card field must match the pattern `^[0-9]{3}-[0-9]{3}$`

-- Fields appearence:
+- Fields appearance:

   - Add CSS class `.is-invalid` when the field's state is "touched" and "invalid"
   - Add CSS class `.is-valid` when the field's state is "valid"

-- Credit card field has 2 "invalid-feedback":
+- Credit card field has 2 "invalid-feedback" messages:
-  - Use `@if` block to display only the relevant error
+  - Use an `@if` block to display only the relevant error

 <!-- separator-vertical -->